hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/_examples/_example_driver.md

 # <algorithm>

-The algorithm demonstrates using a WebDriver (likely Selenium) to interact with different web browsers (Chrome, Firefox, Edge).
-The `main` function orchestrates the interaction.
+The algorithm demonStartes using a WebDriver (likely Selenium) to interact with different web browsers (Chrome, Firefox, Edge).
+The `main` function orcheStartes the interaction.

 1. **Initialize Driver:**  For each browser (Chrome, Firefox, Edge), it creates a `Driver` instance, passing the corresponding browser class (e.g., `Chrome`).
 2. **Navigate to URL:** It calls `chrome_driver.get_url(url)` to load the given URL.
 The method likely returns `True` if successful, `False` otherwise.